autobotsUW/ADAS-on-Treadmill-2024/README.md

 ### camera_node
 - **Description**: This node captures images from the camera and provides the position of the cars and obstacles.

-### camera_node_with_apriltags
+### camera_with_apriltags_node
-- **Description**: This node captures images from the camera and provides the position of the cars and obstacles for cars with an apriltags.
+- **Description**: This node captures images from the camera and provides the position of the cars and obstacles with apriltags to separate the cars.

 ### bluetooth_node
 - **Description**: This node sends commands to the car via Bluetooth.